arunkumar-kannan/BrainMT-fMRI/README.md

 ## Citation

-If you use this code in your research, please consider citing:
+If you find this repository useful, please consider citing:
 ```bash
 @InProceedings{KanAru_BrainMT_MICCAI2025,
         author = { Kannan, Arunkumar and Lindquist, Martin A. and Caffo, Brian},